Mattie/cataclysm/README.md

-# Cataclysm - End of Mortal Coding
+# Cataclysm - End Game for Developers

 ##  Embrace the End
 `cataclysm` is the end of mortal coding.
 Let inhuman intelligence write your code based on context.